 Benefits to Dog Owners of Sleeping with your Dog

 Dogs are Warm: As a matter of fact, dogs have a body temperature about 3-6 degrees higher than humans and so, it just may feel good to sleep close to a dog on a cold night since they can really be an efficient means of getting the bed warm.

 Such practices like this brought the term “three dog night” in Canadian Maritime Provinces where nights were usually very cold and it was a standard practice to keep dogs around you on your bed to keep you warm.

-It’s a hormone that is associated with affection, happiness, relaxation, trust, and psychological stability.
+The cuddle chemical is a hormone that is associated with affection, happiness, relaxation, trust, and psychological stability.

 A Feeling of Safety: Some people feel that sleeping with a dog beside them helps them to feel safe and gives them a sense of protection.

 It doesn’t matter the size of the dog, especially when they lie in a dark room alone.

 With your light-sleeping canine right by your side, he will alert you of anything out of the ordinary around your home, so you have little or nothing to worry throughout the night.